 Plans, Visions & Signs

-Gwen Turner (Jessy Schram) has her life planned out with a good job as a director of commercials and being engaged to boyfriend Alex (Marcus Rosner) by the time she turns thirty.
-But not only does Alex not propose when she was expecting him to but she finds herself working with the charming but laid back Dave (Luke Macfarlane) the complete opposite of Alex who as Gwen discovers has been relying on his assistant to buy Gwen gifts.
-With her 30th birthday not turning out like she expected she wishes she could see what her life will be like ten years in the future only to get a glimpse of a life nothing like the one she planned but one where she is also happy.
+Gwen Turner (Jessy Schram - Royal New Year's Eve) has her life planned out with a good job as a director of commercials and being engaged to boyfriend Alex (Marcus Rosner - Christmas In Evergreen) by the time she turns thirty.
+But not only does Alex not propose when she was expecting him to but she finds herself working with the charming but laid back Dave (Luke Macfarlane - Karen Kingsbury's Maggie's Christmas Miracle) the complete opposite of Alex.
+On top of that she discovers that Alex has been relying on his assistant to buy Gwen gifts rather than doing it himself.
+With her 30th birthday not turning out like she expected she wishes she could see what her life will be like ten years in the future and is shocked to get a glimpse of a life nothing like the one she planned but one where she is also happy.

 That synopsis for "The Birthday Wish" makes this sound like another one of those movies where someone's birthday wish sees them living in an alternate version of their life but it isn't.
-In fact the writers of "The Birthday Wish" have come up with this clever idea that Gwen's birthday wish allows her to see a glimpse of what her life is in the future and that is a happily married wife and mother but not with who she expects.
-And that throws her a curve ball as in the real world she is not with the person who she is in her vision.
+In fact the writers of "The Birthday Wish" have come up with this clever idea that Gwen's birthday wish allows her to see a glimpse of what her life is in the future and that is being a happily married wife and mother but not with who she expects.
+And that throws her a curve ball because in the present she is not dating the person who she is with in her vision.
 It is a genuinely fun idea which when it shows itself takes you a bit by surprise as whilst "The Birthday Wish" is a pretty typical Hallmark movie the twist on the formula makes you pay more attention.

 What this all boils down to is that "The Birthday Wish" is 90% typical of a Hallmark romantic comedy but with a couple of clever ideas which are a twist on what you might be expecting from what seems a very obvious story idea.